-- Read the following "SAFETY PRECAUTIONS" carefully before perform any servicing. - Confirm the type of gas used before installation. - Electrical work must be installed or serviced by a licensed electrician.
+- Read the following "SAFETY PRECAUTIONS" carefully before installation. - Electrical work must be installed by a licensed electrician.
 Be sure to use the correct rating of the power plug and main circuit for the model to be installed. - The caution items stated here must be followed because these important contents are related to safety.
 The meaning of each indication used is as below.
-Incorrect installation or servicing due to ignoring of the instruction will cause harm or damage, and the seriousness is classified by the following indications.
+Incorrect installation due to ignoring of the instruction will cause harm or damage, and the seriousness is classified by the following indications.

-⚠ WARNING This indication shows the possibility of causing death or serious injury.
-A CAUTION This indication shows the possibility of causing injury or damage to properties only.
+⚠ WARNING This indication shows the possibility of causing death or serious injury. ⚠ CAUTION This indication shows the possibility of causing injury or damage to properties only.

-The items to be followed are classified by the symbols:
+• The items to be followed are classified by the symbols: